aws-samples/aws-iot-elf/README.md

   python elf.py subscribe --duration <num_seconds>
 ```

-To subscribe to messages at the default topic root of `elf` for a specified duration, type:
+To subscribe to messages at the default topic root of `elf` for a specified duration in another region, type:
 ```
   python elf.py --region <region_name> subscribe --duration <num_seconds>
 ```